OCA/server-tools/pdf_compression/README.rst

    I uploaded a 1MB PDF file with a mix of pictures tables and text.

-   the 5 settings:
+   Settings:

-   * screen selects low-resolution output similar to the Acrobat Distiller "Screen Optimized" setting.
+   * screen: selects low-resolution output similar to the Acrobat Distiller "Screen Optimized" setting.
-   * ebook selects medium-resolution output similar to the Acrobat Distiller "eBook" setting.
+   * ebook: selects medium-resolution output similar to the Acrobat Distiller "eBook" setting.
-   * printer selects output similar to the Acrobat Distiller "Print Optimized" setting.
+   * printer: selects output similar to the Acrobat Distiller "Print Optimized" setting.
-   * prepress selects output similar to Acrobat Distiller "Prepress Optimized" setting.
+   * prepress: selects output similar to Acrobat Distiller "Prepress Optimized" setting.
-   * default selects output intended to be useful across a wide variety of uses, possibly at the expense of a larger output file.
+   * default: selects output intended to be useful across a wide variety of uses, possibly at the expense of a larger output file.

+   Examples:

-   * screen  1MB -> 200KB some quality loss notice (jpg artefacts in pictures)
+   * screen: 1MB -> 200KB some quality loss notice (jpg artefacts in pictures)
-   * ebook  1MB -> 540KB little quality loss notice (some jpg artefacts in pictures but way better then screen)
+   * ebook: 1MB -> 540KB little quality loss notice (some jpg artefacts in pictures but way better then screen)
-   * printer   1MB -> 740KB no quality loss notice
+   * printer: 1MB -> 740KB no quality loss notice
-   * prepress 1MB -> 820KB  no quality loss notice
+   * prepress: 1MB -> 820KB  no quality loss notice
-   * default 1MB -> 680KB  little quality loss notice (some jpg artefacts in pictures but way better then screen)
+   * default: 1MB -> 680KB  little quality loss notice (some jpg artefacts in pictures but way better then screen)

 #.
 PDF/A conversion: